 |Price as of May 27, 2020||$9,162.05||$231.93||$8.92|

 |Supply||18.39 million||18.42 million||17.20 million|

-You can buy Bitcoin and Bitcoin Cash at Coinbase.
+You can buy Bitcoin Cash at Coinbase.
 In order to buy Bitcoin Gold you need to go to a different exchange—Bitfinex is one of the many that buy and sell Bitcoin Gold.

-Bitcoin Cash and Bitcoin Gold are less expensive per unit currently than Bitcoin is.
+Bitcoin Cash and Bitcoin Gold remain less expensive per unit than Bitcoin is.
 Mostly this is a function of them being newer on the market.

-It’s important to note that you can also buy fractions of Bitcoin, Bitcoin Gold, and Bitcoin Cash.
-If you have $100 it would like to invest in one of these currencies, then you can get something like 1/100 of a bitcoin or 1/2 of a 1 bitcoin cash.
+You can buy fractions of Bitcoin, Bitcoin Gold, and Bitcoin Cash.
+If you have $100 and would like to invest in a cryptocurrency, you can get roughly 1/2 of 1 BCH.

 The U.S. Securities and Exchange Commission has warned of potentially unlawful online trading platforms that lack regulatory oversight.
 This is because a lot of what’s happening right now with cryptocurrency is kind of like the Wild West.
 It’s mostly unregulated or self-regulated, and there’s no guarantee that most of these platforms are following any other rules besides ones that are self-imposed.

 It is also important to understand that cryptocurrencies often go through extremely volatile swings, both up and down.